 On average, the editorial process takes around three months for protocols and five to six months for reviews.
 If you want your review to be quicker, then ensure that the review meets the MECIR standards prior to submission and reply to queries as soon as possible.

 If the review data is to be incorporated into a guideline with a pressing deadline, please contact the managing editor about how we can work together to expedite the process.
-It is possible to get the editorial process done in 4 to 8 weeks assuming the review is of high quality on submission and all the people commenting pull together.
+It is possible to get the editorial process done in 4 to 8 weeks assuming the review is of high quality on submission and all the people involved complete their tasks to tight deadlines.

 What feedback can I expect?

 We usually provide feedback at two points in the editorial process for protocols and reviews.
-Firstly the editorial team comments and sometimes there will be clinical comments from the contact editor, but sometimes this comes in the next stage depending on the number of changes required and availability of the contact editor.
-Review author teams will have the opportunity to make changes and corrections.
+Firstly the editorial team comments and review teams will have the opportunity to make changes and corrections.
 The Managing Editor checks whether the changes have been appropriately incorporated and the review is signed off for peer review by the sign-off editor.
-The next stage for feedback is peer review.
+The second stage for feedback is peer review.
 We are dependent on volunteers for peer review, and we tend to be able to return peer review comments in two to four weeks for protocols and three to six weeks for reviews.

 Because we have a lot of experience writing and editing reviews within the editorial team and we want the reviews to be as good as possible before peer review (to make that stage easier), sometimes we request more than one round of changes from author teams.
 If you want to have fewer sets of comments, please ensure that the review meets the MECIR standards prior to submission.
 There is a checklist to help with this for protocols and reviews.
-The Cochrane Database of Systematic Reviews is, in effect, a journal with an impact factor (2014 impact factor is 6.035) and an expectation of high-quality publications.
+The Cochrane Database of Systematic Reviews is a journal with an impact factor (2018 Impact factor for the Cochrane Database of Systematic Reviews is 7.755) and an expectation of high-quality publications.
 If a review does not meet the MECIR standards, it will be rejected or returned for corrections.

 How will I know where my review is in the editorial process?

 We use an electronic 'workflow' system to manage the editorial process, but it is not possible for you to get a good understanding of progress from this system.
 We send emails to acknowledge where your review is in the editorial process and when we expect to get back to you with comments, or if there is likely to be a delay.
-We aim to get back to people within one to two weeks, but we are happy to hear from you if you would like an update on progress.
+We aim to get back to people within one to two weeks, but please contact the managing editor if you would like an update on progress or you have not heard from us for a while.